GFZ/enpt/docs/algorithm_descriptions.rst

 EnPT reads the raster files lazily / on-demand to save memory during execution.
 Metadata read from the `ENMAP*-METADATA.XML` file are stored in memory and used at multiple stages of the pre-processing pipeline.

+**Conversion to top-of-atmosphere radiance**

 The image data is directly transformed from digital numbers (DNs, as provided by the DLR) to top-of-atmosphere radiance in mW/m2/sr/nm.

+**Filling the gap between adjacent EnMAP images**

+There is a gap of 20 pixels between adjacent EnMAP Level-1B images provided by the DLR.
+To fill this gap, EnPT offers the opportunity to provide the neighboring image which is then appended to the actual EnMAP image to be processed.

 Dead pixel correction